EPERLab/osemosys-cr-v2/docs/source/Overview.rst

 We explain OSeMOSYS-CR-v2 in four sections for a step-by-step setup and scenario creation guide:

 1. The :ref:`model structure <chapter-ModelStructure>` section shows the technological options we model.

-2. The _`chapter-Parameterization` section elaborates on the assumptions and data inputs, including exogenous demand equations.
+2. The :ref:`parameterization <chapter-Parameterization>` section elaborates on the assumptions and data inputs, including exogenous demand equations.

-3. The :ref:`chapter-ScenarioModeling` section shows the tool component to create the multiple scenarios in "Prioritizing policy options to transform energy
+3. The :ref:`scenario modeling <chapter-ScenarioModeling>` section shows the tool component to create the multiple scenarios in "Prioritizing policy options to transform energy systems: aligning decarbonization and production sophistication in Costa Rica."
-systems: aligning decarbonization and production sophistication in Costa Rica."
+4. The :ref:`OSEMOSYS-CR-v2 execution guide <chapter-OSeMOSYS-CR-v2-execution-guide>`

-4. The :ref:`chapter-OSeMOSYS-CR-v2-execution-guide` describes the modeling process in simple steps.
+describes the modeling process in simple steps.
 It also contains the Python packages to execute the scripts.